While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 We remain faithful to these workshops which are manufacturing our creations with passion and love their craft.

-Out of respect for our art and our work, out of respect for those who spend time manufacturing these pieces and out of respect for those who finally buy and wear them, we avoid devaluing our creations by going on sales.
+Out of respect for our art, our work, and those who spend time manufacturing our collections, and out of respect for those who finally buy and wear them, we avoid devaluing our creations by going on sales.

-Every year, G. Kero donates about one hundred of pieces to charities that market them in order to raise funds to help the most needy.
-Since its inception, the brand has participated in the good deeds of the Arcat foundation, fighting against AIDS, Charitic Angels, and Ma Bonne étoile...
+Since we started G.KERO every year we donates about one hundred pieces to charities in order to raise funds to help the most needy.
+We are proud to participate in the good deeds of the Arcat foundation, fighting against AIDS, Charitic Angels who raise funds for many humanitarian organisations...

 If you have generous ideas or if you would like to propose partnerships of solidarity, please contact us: firstname.lastname@example.org